 - Originality of business history

 Small business grants are issued by different types of organizations, including federal and privately owned companies.
-If you’re unsure where to start looking for grants, you can check out our list of the best small business grants.
-There, you’ll also find information on different eligibility criteria, details on how winners are selected, and where to go to submit an application.
+Check out our list of the best small business grants for a jumping off point.
+It also contains information on different eligibility criteria, details on how winners are selected, and where to go to submit an application.

 3. Crowdfunding